reeceatkinson/reeceatkinson/README.md

 - 👀 I’m interested in HTML and JavaScript
 - 🐶 Lover of Dogs
 - 🌊 I also love swimming
+- 📔 Currently Reading: **This Is How They Tell Me the World Ends by Nicole Perlroth**

 Here you will find various projects that I have been working on.
 Stay safe and keep on coding! 😷